(He-Man and the Masters of the Universe)

 No one is a match for Mer-man underwater

 He would meet He-man and his friends many more times.
 Sometimes, Skeletor teleports Mer-Man out when things go wrong.
-Other times he is left to find his own way home.
+Other times he leaves him to find his own way home.

 Skeletor usually orders him to guard the lower portions of Snake Mountain.
 If there is water on a mission Skeletor sends Mer-Man.